Decorating Silvermine For The Holidays!

 Beyond the holidays, the SCA undertakes various projects throughout the year to maintain the beauty and character of the area.
 An important part of that work includes the installation and maintenance of the historic signs around the community.
 Read more about that here.

-Below are some photos of Silvermine this holiday season 2020.
+Below are some photos of Silvermine this and past holiday seasons.

 “This Is Silvermine” Community Sign Implementation Project